The dog who was worshipped as a Catholic saint during the Middle Ages

 When the knight returned, he found the nursery in disarray, the baby’s bed overturned, and no sight nor sound of his son anywhere.

-All that he found was the dog covered in blood.
+All he found was the dog covered in blood.
 In a hasty rage, the knight assumed the dog had attacked, killed, and consumed his son, so killed Guinefort on the spot.

 Only then did he hear the child’s cries coming from under the overturned crib.
-The knight looked closer and found that child was completely unharmed.
+The knight looked closer and found that the child was completely unharmed.

 That is when he realized that Guinefort had actually saved his son’s life by killing the snake.